dojo/docs/dijit/index.rst

 .. contents::
    :depth: 2

 Dijit is Dojo's UI Library, and lives as a separate namespace ``dijit``.
 Dijit requires Dojo Core.
-Each of the widgets and functionality provided by Dijit are described in the following sections, though the aforementioned `quickstart <quickstart/index>`_ guides cover some basics.
+Each of the widgets and functionality provided by Dijit are described in the following sections, though the aforementioned :ref:`quickstart <quickstart/index>` guides cover some basics.

-* `About Dijit <dijit/info>`_
+* :ref:`About Dijit <dijit/info>`

 =========